 Another descent on a ladder brings you to the next cavern: the Sala de Huevos Fritos (fried eggs cave) which among other curious formations features stalagtites that resemble fried eggs.

 To get to the third chamber you have to pass through a narrow opening.
 The bizarre limestone formations found here are compared to popcorn, roses, grapes and shark teeth.

-Since the 2012 earthquake the following two chambers have been closed to the public due to security reasons.
-The fourth cavern, the Sala Organos would feature an enormous formation of hollow stalagmites.
-By tapping lightly on the hanging formation you hear clear musical notes.
-Still further down, passing through a very narrow opening and climbing down another ladder, you could get to the fifth and last chamber: a high-ceilinged hall, 60 m below surface.
+Unfortunately, since the 2012 earthquake the following two chambers have been closed to the public due to security reasons.
+The fourth cavern, the Sala Organos features an enormous formation of hollow stalagmites.
+By tapping lightly on the hanging formation clear musical notes can be heard.
+Still further down, passing through a very narrow opening and climbing down another ladder, you arrive to the fifth and last chamber: a high-ceilinged hall, 60 m below surface.

 The 4 km hike up the hill and to the caves takes approx 1 hour.
 With a 4WD vehicle you can drive uphill on the first 3 km on a steep, rough road.
 From here the walk on the flat mesa is easy.
 The trail winds through the forest and the guides explain medicinal plants, birds and other wildlife.
 A short detour from the main trail leads to a lookout point from where you have a panoramic view to the Tempisque valley and Gulf of Nicoya beyond.

-Even without visiting the caves a hike through the Barra Honda National Park is a great nature experience in Costa Rica.
+Even without visiting the caves a hike through the Barra Honda National Park is a great nature experience.
 The national park covers 2,295 hectars and a network of trails leads through the dry tropical forest, one of the world’s rarest habitats.
 You can see deers, coatis, agutis, anteaters, monkeys and many birds.
 The best time for seing wildlife is from Jan – April as in dry season many trees and shrubs shed their leaves which makes it easier to spot animals.